 Mr. Bona and his wife Mary reside in Rancho Santa Fe, California with their son.
-Mary is a third-generation real-estate investor and the couple actively invest in real-estate projects in Minnesota and California.
+Mary is a third-generation real-estate investor and the couple invest in real-estate projects in Minnesota and California.
 Mr. Bona has his California real-estate license (#01966480) and affiliates with Beal Real Estate for buying and selling opportunities.

 J.D., Harvard Law School, 2001

 Honors and Activities: John M. Olin Law and Economics Fellow